eenumah/e-Commerce-Marketing-Campaign-Analysis/README.md

 # Data Exploration

 We will be working with 6 related tables containing e-commerce data about;
-website activity
+- website activity
-products
+- products
-orders and refunds
+- orders and refunds

 ### 1. orders table:
 This is where purchases placed by customers are stored, and contains variables like the timestamp of the order, the website session, item purchased, price and cost of goods sold  in US dollars.
 This is a very critical table as this is where the revenue comes from and we will be linking this table to other tables to discover what kind of marketing activities are driving these orders, how well is the website performing to drive those orders, etc.

 Pictures here

-### 2. order_item table:
+### 2. order_items table:
 Within an order, we have various order items.
 A customer could purchase multiple items, we link this table with the orders table to find what order those items are part of.

 pictures here